 While Dzidzienyo struggled to pay his staffers and, at times, ran out of supplies, Hawkins’s efforts seemed flush.
 Dzidzienyo feared that Hawkins’s operation was siphoning funds from his budget.

+He said he alerted Gray, fearing the unknown nature of Hawkins’s undertaking.
 “Where is this money coming from?” he recalled asking Gray at a campaign church luncheon in August 2010.

 Gray, he said, responded: “I don’t want to hear about problems.
 I just want to be the candidate.”

 Dzidzienyo’s account is the first public allegation that Gray was made aware in the summer of 2010 of his own campaign staffers’ unease about the nameless funding of the side effort that would become known as the “shadow campaign” to get the then-D.C.
 Council chairman elected mayor.

 About the time Dzidzienyo said he raised concerns, the shadow operation began ratcheting up its activities, eventually spending $653,000 to help win the election, according to a timetable described by federal prosecutors now investigating Gray’s mayoral bid.
 The money was not properly reported, as required by law, and operated outside Gray’s regular campaign operation, federal authorities said.

 “I would be curious to hear what [Gray’s] response is when he says something, if he ever says something,” Dzidzienyo said.
 “There is a cloud over the mayor, and this city loses some of its credibility.”

 Gray, who has repeatedly denied any wrongdoing, declined to comment on Dzidzienyo’s assertion or other specific allegations regarding the shadow campaign.
 He has generally said, “This was not the campaign we intended to run.”